ericphanson/Asciicast.jl/README.md

 This feature requires the necessary JS and CSS files are added to `assets` in `makedocs`.
 See [docs/make.jl](docs/make.jl) for an example.

-## Note

-This package is unregistered and experimental, and there are currently no tests.